Sandip Verma, Baroness Verma

-Sandip K. Verma, Baroness Verma (born 30 June 1959) known until 1977 as Sandip K. Rana, is an Indian-British politician in the United Kingdom.
+Sandip K. Verma, Baroness Verma (born 30 June 1959) known until 1977 as Sandip K. Rana, is a British Indian politician in the United Kingdom.
 An appointed member of the House of Lords, she is Ministerial Champion for Tackling Violence Against Women and Girls Overseas, a role who chairs the UN Women's national committee.
-Verma has been the Parliamentary Under-Secretary of State for International Development, from 2015 to 2016.
+Verma was the Parliamentary Under-Secretary of State for International Development, from 2015 to 2016.

 Life

 Born in Amritsar in the Indian Punjab, as a child Verma migrated with her parents to England, arriving in 1960.
 In 1977, aged seventeen, she married Ashok Verma.
 They have two children.
 She is the grand-daughter of the Indian freedom fighter Ujagar Singh, who was a former leader of the Indian Workers' Association and the India League.

 She made her living in their high fashion business before she invested in supplying residential care.
 This was enabled by the Conservative party's policy of privatisation and the main customer was Leicester Council.

 Verma was an unsuccessful Conservative parliamentary candidate in Kingston upon Hull East at the 2001 United Kingdom general election, finishing third, and in Wolverhampton South West in the general election of 2005, coming second to the Labour incumbent, Rob Marris.

 On 2 June 2006, she was created a life peer, taking the title Baroness Verma, of Leicester in the County of Leicestershire.
 The same year, she was appointed as a Patron of the Tory Reform Group.